-Although "You're the Best" will be forever tied to the montage of fight scenes during the All-Valley Karate Tournament, Joe Esposito’s song was originally written by Bill Conti and Allee Willis to be used in Rocky III.
-It was ultimately replaced with Survivor’s "Eye of the Tiger."
-Esposito revealed this information in a 2008 interview on the Adam Corolla Show where he suggested that "You're the Best" was turned down for use in the movie Flashdance as well, and was replaced with Michael Sembello’s "Maniac."
+Although "You're the Best" will be forever tied to the montage of fight scenes during the All-Valley Karate Tournament, Joe Esposito’s song was originally written by Bill Conti and Allee Willis to be used in Rocky III, but was ultimately replaced with Survivor’s "Eye of the Tiger."
+Esposito revealed this information in a 2008 interview on the Adam Carolla Show where he said that "You're the Best" was turned down for use in the movie Flashdance as well, and was replaced with Michael Sembello’s "Maniac."
 The '80s truly had an embarrassment of riches when it came to montage songs.

-As Daniel and his new friends play soccer on the beach, his eye is caught by Ali Mills, the beautiful blonde from the Hills.
+As Daniel and his new friends play soccer on the beach, his eye is caught by Ali Mills (Elisabeth Shue), the beautiful blonde from the Hills.
 Coolly trying to impress her, Daniel shows off his soccer skills only to have the ball knocked away by Freddy (played by Israel Juarbe).
-Watching closely, you’ll see that poor Freddy takes a direct hit to the face as he brings Daniel back to reality.
+Watch closely and you’ll see that poor Freddy takes a direct hit to the face as he brings Daniel back to reality.

 At the Halloween dance, Daniel mentions that his shower costume was made by a friend.
 The assumption that he’s referring to Mr. Miyagi is confirmed in the previous scene where parts of the shower costume can been seen hanging in the background as Miyagi prepares jack-o-lanterns in his workshop.

 A few sources provide fascinating photos of the current state of many filming locations used in The Karate Kid.
 For the most part, these California-based locations are still recognizable and look very much the same as they did back in the mid-1980s.
 For a complete look at these filming locations, visit itsfilmedthere.com.